quentinmit/nebula-setup/README.md

 Use [install.nginx.sh](https://github.com/immstudios/installers/blob/master/install.nginx.sh)
 and create `/var/www/yoursitename/http.conf` file.

+Following configuration example assumes that:

+ - your `site_name` is `nebula`
-Assuming your site name is "nebula" and NGINX server is running on the same machine as Nebula itself, you may use the configuration similar to the following:
+ - nginx is running on the same machine as nebula hub/core server
+ - your internal network is 192.168.0.0/16
+ - there is NAT configured for ports 80 and 443 to the nginx server
+ - there is a DNS record "nebula.example.com" and let's encrypt configured.

 ```nginx
 server {